jeremydaly/serverless-mysql/README.md

 mysql.quit()
 ```

 If you need access to the `connection` object, you can use the `getClient()` method.
-This will allow you to use any supported feature of the `mysql` module directly.
+This will allow you to use any supported feature of the `mysql2` module directly.

 ```javascript
 // Connect to your MySQL instance first